Jordan Lukaku

-Jordan Zacharie Lukaku Menama Mokelenge (born 25 July 1994) is a Belgian professional footballer who plays as a left back.
-His older brother, Romelu, is also a footballer.
+Jordan Zacharie Lukaku Menama Mokelenge (born 25 July 1994) is a Belgian professional footballer who plays as a left-back.
+He most recently played for Süper Lig team Adanaspor.

 Starting his professional career at Anderlecht, he made nine appearances for the first team, before joining Oostende in 2013, where he became a regular player.
 He was signed by Lazio in 2016, making 85 total appearances and being loaned to Antwerp and Vicenza before signing for Ponferradina.

 Lukaku made his senior international debut for Belgium in 2015 and totalled eight caps over the next two years.
 He was part of their squad at UEFA Euro 2016.

 Club career

 Anderlecht

 Despite interests from Premier League side Arsenal, Lukaku signed his first professional contract with the club, keeping him until 2013.

-Having previously trained with the first team in the 2010–11 season, along with his brother (who then left the club for Chelsea at the time), Lukaku was first included in a senior matchday squad on 1 December 2011, remaining an unused substitute in Anderlecht's 2–1 win at AEK Athens in the group stage of the season's UEFA Europa League.
+Having previously trained with the first team in the 2010–11 season, along with his brother (who then left the club for Chelsea at the time), Lukaku was first included in a senior matchday squad on 1 December 2011, remaining an unused substitute in Anderlecht's 2–1 win at AEK Athens in the group stage of that season's UEFA Europa League.
 His debut came the following 21 March against Zulte Waregem, which saw Anderlecht win 2–1; Lukaku later said after the match: "it was the best day of his life".
 He totalled six appearances as his team won the league that season, but did not play at all as they retained the title the following campaign, only making the bench twice.
 During the season, he missed out the start of the season, due to suffering a stress fracture.
 As he struggled in the first team, he was linked with a loan move to an unknown club in the Dutch Eredivisie, but rejected the move and was sent to the reserve team instead.

-On 21 July 2013, Lukaku came on as an 87th-minute substitute for Matías Suárez as Anderlecht won the year's Belgian Super Cup 1–0 against Genk at the Constant Vanden Stock Stadium.
+On 21 July 2013, Lukaku came on as an 87th-minute substitute for Matías Suárez as Anderlecht won the 2013 Belgian Super Cup 1–0 against Genk at the Constant Vanden Stock Stadium.
 After appearing two matches at the start of the season, he announced his desire to leave the club to get regular first team football.